 Before you can export an IFC file using a base point, you need to create a base point in your model.

-- Click File > Export > IFC to open the Export to IFC dialog box.
+- Click Export to IFC dialog box. to open the

 - Fill in other necessary IFC export information.